 - Pilates will improve your posture and make good posture automatic instead of an exhausting effort.

 - Pilates will improve your core conditioning, strength and flexibility, complimenting and improving your sporting abilities.

-- Rehab – Pilates is great if you have any issues... bad back, neck tension or headaches etc - because it will train your muscles to work in the correct way and in the correct posture.
+- Pilates is great for rehab or if you have any injuries... bad back, neck tension, headaches etc - because it will train your muscles to work in the correct way and in the correct posture.